-- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property - iii) item g) will be amended to exempt on-site residential uses from the 100 m setback requirement.
+- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property

 As a final note regarding the zoning it is important to understand that the approval of the requested zoning on the property does not automatically permit a MMPF to start operations.
 Item a) of Section 4.46 requires the applicant to have a current valid Part 1 license issued by Health Canada prior to starting production.
 The applicants are aware of this and would need to proceed with the licensing process if the requested amendment is approved and they move forward with establishment of a MMPF.